matcom/hulk/docs/guide/iterables.md

 As explained in [the loops section](/loops), the `for` loop works with the `Iterable` protocol, which means you can apply `for` on any instance of a type that implements the protocol.

-In compile-time, `for` is transpiled to a code that is equivalent, but explicitely uses the `Iterable` protocol.
+In compile-time, `for` is transpiled to a code that is equivalent, but explicitely uses the `Iterable` protocol members.

 For example, the code: